php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     required, or otherwise loaded so that it becomes available.

     d.
-Because a _namespace prefix_ MAY correspond to more than one _resource base_, a _conforming autoloader_ SHOULD process each corresponding _resource base_ for that _namespace prefix_ until it finds an existing
+Because a _namespace prefix_ MAY correspond to more than one _resource base_, a _conforming autoloader_ will process each corresponding _resource base_ for that _namespace prefix_ until it finds an existing
     _resource path_ for the _autoloadable class name_.
 (The behavior for a
     _conforming autoloader_ when it cannot find a _resource path_ for an